Sharp regularity near an absorbing boundary for solutions to second order SPDEs in a half-line with constant coefficients: Introduction

 A key ingredient in \cite{Krylov}, and the majority of the literature on this problem, is the introduction of weighted Sobolev spaces.
-These spaces enable one to control the rate at which the solution and its derivatives are allowed to blow-up near the origin.
-In our one-dimensional setting these weights are easy to visualise and it suffices to use the functions
+These spaces enable us to quantify the rate at which the solution and its derivatives blow-up near the origin.
+In our one-dimensional setting, it suffices to use the functions

-for $x\in\left(0,\infty\right)$ and $c\in\mathbb{R}$.
-The main result of this paper is to investigate how small one can take $c$ in the above weighting function whilst preserving square-integrability.
-The critical quantity is the parameter

-which is connected with the underlying dynamics in the probabilistic construction of the solution to (\ref{eq:TheWeakProblem}) presented in section 2.
-One should observe that the quantity $\pi/\alpha-1$ appearing in the following theorem is in the range $\left(0,1\right)$.